 This poem was my second attempt at poetry.
-I wrote it in October 2017, as an eleven year old.
+I wrote it in October of 2017, at age 11.

-Although there are a few errors in punctuation and grammar, I think it is worth sharing.
+Although there are a few errors in grammar and punctuation, I think it is worth sharing.

 Hope you like it (Fingers crossed)…